While using VLOOKUP, whenever the value for which you are looking for is not there in the data you get #N/A error.

 In all the cells where you have an error, it has returned “Not Found”.

 In this combination, both of the functions work in a sequence.

 First, VLOOKUP works in the same manner in which it works all the time.
-It lookup for a value and returns the result value if found, otherwise an error.
+It lookup up a value and returns the result value if found, otherwise an error.

 Second, IFERROR evaluates the result of VLOOKUP.
 And, if that result is an error it will replace that error with the custom value you have specified.
-Otherwise, it will do nothing and you gets the same result which VLOOKUP has returns.
+Otherwise, it will do nothing and you get the same result that VLOOKUP has returned.